 Then, “To find investments that generate passive income, I need to work with a trusted financial advisor.”

 This thought exercise will help you determine the specific knowledge, team members, and other resources you’ll need to achieve your goal.

 3. Find Your Opportunities

 Once you’ve identified your goals, created a detailed plan for achieving them, and surrounded yourself with a team of people who can help you, it’ll be much easier to find the specific investment opportunities that align with your goals.

-The type of asset you invest in — whether that’s real estate, energy equipment, ATMs or storage units — matters much less than most people realize.
+The type of asset you invest in — whether that’s real estate, ATMs or storage units — matters much less than most people realize.
 The important things to focus on are the investment timeframe, tax implications, and expected returns.

 And the more they understand your goals, the better your advisors can help you find opportunities that make sense for you.

 If you’re an Accredited Investor who believes improving your tax efficiency through direct investments will help you reach your goals in 2023, our team at First Generation Capital Partners would love to partner with you.
 Simply fill out this brief form to contact us today and start learning more.